Minenash/Embedded-Assets/README.md

 If enabled, this mod will also host the resource pack for you, so you don't have to manually upload the file somewhere everytime you add a new datapack.
 Run `/embedded_assets pack_hosting` for the status of the server and th commands to control and configure it.

+## What datapacks are supported?

+### Mixed-packs
+Packs that have both a `data` folder and an `assets` folder.
+These packs contain both sides so that the same zip can be placed in the datapacks folder and the resource packs folder.
+With this mod ofc, you only need to put it in the datapack folder.

+### Resource Pack Zips at Datapack root
+Any resource pack zip located at the root of the datapack will be loaded